What are Gold Doubloons?

 These coins were made from 22 karat gold.
 Other manifestations of the piece were minted to be heavier.
 They were mostly round, but they were hand-stamped causing an irregular shape.

 While these coins were prevalent from the 16th to 19th centuries in the Spanish colonies, their popularity extended to other parts of the world including France, Switzerland, Germany, and Prussia.
 The Gold weight of the piece is something unique to their time but still holds importance to their value today.

-Though these special bullion pieces were primarily minted in the Spanish colonies from the 16th century to the middle of the 19th century, their value remains high today.
-Spanish and Portuguese Gold doubloons are rare; any in existence today are worth collecting or investing in because they were in some cases the only source of currency for some time.
-Some were made in other parts of the world shortly after the Spanish stopped striking them, and are widely popular because of their Gold content and history.
+Some were made in other parts of the world shortly after the Spanish stopped striking them.
+They are widely popular because of their Gold content and history.
 Learn about the current Gold price and find historical charts with APMEX.

-Expand your collection today and shop our assortment of Gold products here.
+Expand your collection and shop our selection of Gold Doubloons today.